-• Preliminary Specifications
+Preliminary Specifications

 Preliminary Specifications have usually addressed an emerging area of technology and consequently are not yet supported by multiple sources of stable conformant implementations.
-They are published for the purpose of validation through implementation of products.
-A Preliminary Specification is as stable as can be achieved, through applying The Open Group's rigorous development and review procedures.
+There is a strong preference to develop or adopt more stable specifications as Technical Standards.